Lambdua/openai4j/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.lambdua/service?color=blue)
 > ⚠️ This project is a fork of the [openai Java project](https://github.com/TheoKanning/openai-java).
-The original
+> That it’s an unofficial library.The original
 > author appears to have ceased maintenance, failing to meet my needs, prompting me to continue its development and
 > incorporate new features.
 > [Details on version changes](https://github.com/Lambdua/openai4j/releases)

+>

 [中文文档☕](README-zh.md)